Skip to main content

 Oberbaumbrücke_Schiff_Sommer © visitBerlin, Foto: Dagmar Schwelle

-The Oberbaumbrücke is probably one of the most famous photo motifs of Berlin, it connects the two Statdtteil Friedrichshain and Kreuzberg as well as the east and west of the city.
-From the bridge you can enjoy a unique panoramic view over the Spree and the city center.
+The Oberbaumbrücke is probably one of the most famous photo motifs in Berlin, connecting the two districts of Friedrichshain and Kreuzberg as well as the east and west of the city.
+From the bridge, you can enjoy a unique panoramic view of the Spree and the city centre.
 And then you're not far from the East Side Gallery or lively Kreuzberg.
-By the way, you also have a great view from the trains of the U1 subway line.
+Incidentally, you can also enjoy the great view from the trains on the U1 underground line.

 Where: Oberbaumbrücke, Kreuzberg-Friedrichshain